-- The governing body for the trading of water allocations is the Department of Resources.
+- The governing body for the trading of water allocations is the Department of Regional Development, Manufacturing and Water.

-- A water supply scheme has a set number of allocations, so to obtain a water allocation you must purchase or lease from an already existing customer.
+- A water supply scheme has a set volume of allocations, so to obtain a water allocation you must purchase or lease from an already existing customer.

 - In the Teddington Weir Water Supply Scheme and Wide Bay Water Supply Scheme you cannot take water from the catchment, other than riparian water, without a water allocation.